OrnitOnGithub/lan-chatroom/README.md

 # LAN Chatroom

 This is a LAN chatroom made by your beloved Ornithopter747.
-It is made to be used in a completely decentralised way on a single network, allowing peer-to-peer chatting without any (external) servers.
+It is made to be used in a completely decentralised way on a single network, allowing encrypted peer-to-peer chatting without any (external) servers.

-This software is no longer being updated, at least not frequently.
+This software is no longer being updated frequently.

 ![](docs/lan-chatroom.png)